deNBI/cloud-user-docs/wiki/Tutorials/Elixir_AAI/Elixir_AAI.md

 ## What do we need before we start?
 1. We need a running virtual instance that is accessible from the web.
 You can find a tutorial on how to create one in the de.NBI SimpleVM wiki: <https://simplevm.denbi.de/wiki/simple_vm/Instance/create_instance/>.
 The hardware specs we used for this project are: OS: Ubuntu 18.04 LTS (or later); RAM: 4GB; HDD: 20 GB.
 2. You need a registered Life Science AAI client.
 Please see the details here: <https://lifescience-ri.eu/ls-login/documentation/service-provider-documentation/service-provider-documentation.html>.
 After the registration you can access your personal profile via this link: <https://profile.aai.lifescience-ri.eu/profile>.
 Here you can find e.g . your personal Life Science client ID.
 3. Create an Life Science AAI service you will use to authenticate at the reverse proxy later on.
-This service can be registered here: <https://spreg-legacy.aai.elixir-czech.org/spreg/auth/requests/new>.
+This service can be registered here: <https://services.aai.lifescience-ri.eu/spreg/auth/requests/new>.
 4. To be able to access the services in the test environment, you need to register to a special "virtual organization" representing this environment.
 You can register at: <https://signup.aai.lifescience-ri.eu/registrar/?vo=lifescience_test>.
 Note: The membership in this VO is valid for one month and has to be extended to be able to use the test environment in the future.
-5. You can find your Elixir service information here: <https://services.aai.lifescience-ri.eu/spreg/auth/facilities/myServices>.
+5. You can find your service information here: <https://services.aai.lifescience-ri.eu/spreg/auth/facilities/myServices>.
 Later on you will need your `Client ID`, `Client Secret` and `Redirect URIs` which can be found under your generated Service -> SAML/OIDC.

 ## Configure the virtual instance to serve as a reverse proxy
 ​The following section guides you through the process of configuring your virtual instance to serve as a reverse proxy.
 All steps listed in the following have to be executed on the instance.